TACC/Core-Portal/README.md

     npm ci
     npm run build

+-  _Notes:_
--  _Note: During local development you can also use `npm run dev` to set a livereload watch on your local system that will update the portal code in real-time.
+       _During local development you can also use `npm run dev` to set a livereload watch on your local system that will update the portal code in real-time.
 Again, make sure that you are using NodeJS LTS and not an earlier version.
 You will also need the port 3000 available locally._
-   _Note: During local development if your settings.DEBUG is set to true, you will have to use `npm run dev` to have a functional app.
+       _If your settings.DEBUG is set to true, you will have to use `npm run dev` to have a functional app.
 In DEBUG setting, the requests are handled via [vite][3]._
 #### Initialize the application in the `core_portal_django` container:

     docker exec -it core_portal_django /bin/bash